ietf-wg-avtcore/draft-ietf-avtcore-rtp-haptics/Draft/WG draft/draft-ietf-avtcore-rtp-haptics.md

 Signal: representation of the haptics associated with a specific modality to be rendered on a device.

 Hmpg format: hmpg is a binary compressed format for haptics data.
 Information is stored in a binary form and data compression is applied on data at the band level.
-The haptics/hmpg media subtype is registered in {{I-D.ietf-mediaman-haptics}} and updated by this memo.
+The haptics/hmpg media subtype is registered in {{RFC9695}} and updated by this memo.

 Independent unit: a MIHS unit is independent if it can be decoded independently from earlier units.
 Independent units contain timing information and are also called "sync units" in {{ISO.IEC.23090-31}}.